England - Full Moon 87 - 11/09/03

 here at Luna Kafe, it seemed very appropriate to write about Soft Machine's epic "Moon In June"

 in our first June menu.
 Now, why not write something about "Memories",

 too?
 After all it was originally written and performed by the same gang of people.
 It's a haunting little

-ballad with six verses at the most and no vocal chorus, recorded at least eleven times during four decades
+ballad with six verses at the most and no vocal chorus, recorded at least twelve times during four decades

-and performed live for one more.
+and performed live for at least one more.
 Also, it has nothing to do with the song by Andrew Lloyd Webber.
 The only

 trouble was to find a copy of the Material album.
 It wasn't the easiest task; eventually two copies dropped